 Many women today find themselves trying to conceive after the age of 35.
-This opportunity can be full of joys and riddled with new questions.
-Despite the challenges, many women in their thirties and forties successfully conceive.
+This opportunity can be full of joy and riddled with questions.
+Despite some challenges, many women in their thirties and forties successfully conceive.

 What are some of the challenges when trying to conceiving after age 35?

 The most common cause of age-related decline in fertility is less frequent ovulation.
 As women age, they begin to have occasional cycles where an egg is never released.
 Egg quality and quantity also declines in a woman’s 30s and 40s.
-While the total number of eggs can’t be increases, research has shown that egg quality can be improved.
+While the total number of eggs cannot be increased, research has shown that egg quality can be improved.
 Supplements containing myo-inositol, folic acid and melatonin have been shown to help improve egg quality and ovarian function.

 Other reasons conceiving after 35 may be more difficult include: